tammiele/go-lnd/deployment/aws/s3/practices/php/share-object-using-presigned-url.md

 # Generating a presigned URL to share an object
 You can generate a presigned URL for an object without writing any code by using the S3 console or AWS Explorer for Visual Studio.
 You can also generate a presigned URL programmatically using the AWS SDKs for Java, .NET, Ruby, PHP, Node.js, Python, and Go.

-In the document, i will SDK for PHP version 3 to generate a presigned URL to share an Object in S3.
+In the document, i will introduce you generate presigned URL without writing any code by using the S3 console and use SDK for PHP version 3 to generate a presigned URL to share an Object in S3.
+# Using the S3 console
+You can use the AWS Management Console to generate a presigned URL for an object by following these steps.

+> **Note**
+In the Amazon S3 console, the maximum expiration time for a presigned URL is 12 hours from the time of creation.

+**To generate a presigned URL using the AWS Management Console**

+1. Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.

+2. In the Buckets list, choose the name of the bucket that contains the object that you want a presigned URL for.

+3. In the Objects list, select the object that you want to create a presigned URL for.

+4. On the Actions menu, choose Share with a presigned URL.

+5. Specify how long you want the presigned URL to be valid.

+6. Choose Create presigned URL.

+7. When a confirmation appears, the URL is automatically copied to your clipboard.
+You will see a button to copy the presigned URL if you need to copy it again.

+# Using the PHP AWS SDKs

 ## Credentials
 Before running the example code, configure your AWS credentials.